samuraya/online-exam-frontend/README.md

 4) node server will serve index.html on localhost:5000
 5) the vue js application will be server from dist/ folder
 6) please provide backend api url in dotenv file

+Backend API
+backend application is given in a separate repository "online-exam-backend"